Axos Bank First Checking review

 Minimum deposit to open

-This account doesn’t have many downsides.
+Aside from the measly APY, there aren’t many other downsides.
 But the biggest one is that your teen won’t be able to write checks or deposit cash.
 They’ll also need at least $50 to get started.

 How do I open an Axos Bank First Checking account?